wingo/whippet/doc/manual.md

 ### Compiling the collector

 As an embed-only library, Whippet needs to be integrated into the build system of its host (embedder).
-Currently the only supported build system uses GNU make.
-We would be happy to add other systems over time.
+There are two build systems supported currently; we would be happy to add other systems over time.

+#### GNU make

 At a high level, first the embedder chooses a collector and defines how to specialize the collector against the embedder.
 Whippet's `embed.mk`